 Why Would I Want to ‘Spare Protein’?

-Unfortunately, simply tracking the weight, you see on the scale can be misleading.
+Unfortunately, simply tracking the weight you see on the scale can be misleading.
 Most people don’t just want to lose weight; they want to lose body fat and maximise muscle.

 Protein is not your body’s preferred fuel source because it is hard to convert to usable energy (ATP).
-But if you’re not feeding and using your muscles, your body will willingly sacrifice your metabolically active lean mass from your organs and muscle when food is scarce.
+But if you’re not feeding and using your muscles, your body will willingly sacrifice your metabolically active lean mass from your organs and muscles when food is scarce.

 When Would a PSMF Be Better Than a Water Fast?

 In the early stages of water fasting, your body uses around 400 calories (100 g protein) per day of stored protein.
 Over time, this decreases to 250 daily calories (60 g protein) once your body adapts to using fat and ketones for fuel.